MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inclient-designer.md

 To set the QuickEntry property from Designer, select the field or column heading, and then choose either **Include in Quick Entry** (sets the **QuickEntry** property to `true`) or **Exclude from Quick Entry** (sets the **QuickEntry** property to `false`).

+For more information about Quick Entry, from a user perspective, see [Accelerating Data Entry Using Quick Entry](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-enter-data?branch=master#QuickEntry) in the [!INCLUDE[prodshort](includes/prodshort.md)] Application Help.

 ## Working with Actions

-Designer lets you make adjustments to the actions that are defined in action bar of a page.
+Designer lets you make adjustments to the actions that are defined in the action bar of a page.
 You can move, remove, hide, and show individual actions or action groups.

 ![Designer action bar](media/designer-action-bar.png "Designer action bar")